 - The instructions in the lessons are clear and to-the-point.
 This is one of the main reasons I switched to it.
-Rod & Staff is rather wordy, especially in the higher levels (6+), and my oldest son was getting lost in the explanations.
+Rod & Staff is rather wordy, especially in the higher levels (6+).

 - I love the writing instruction.
-I wasn't a big fan of the writing in Rod & Staff, especially in the lower levels.
-So much of it was creative writing and we skipped most of it.
 CTGE teaches types of paragraphs and revising and proof-reading and lots more; all useful expository writing and all things I want to cover with my kids.

 - It can be used independently so that my kids don't have to wait for me to do their English.
-I used Rod & Staff orally and my kids had to wait their turn for English.
-Now they can just get it done on their own and finish school sooner.
+They can just get it done on their own and finish school sooner.

 - The biggest down side is the font.
 Lots of people complain about the font.
 Honestly, we have found this very easy to get past, but some people have a harder time with this.